mostafa-drz/nextjs-dify-firebase-starter/demos/recipe-analyzer/README.md

-# Smart Recipe Analyzer & Meal Planner

-A daily tool that analyzes food images and creates personalized meal plans with nutritional insights.
+# What Can I Cook? - Simple Ingredients-to-Recipe Tool

+A focused demo that takes a photo of ingredients you have at home and suggests recipes you can make.

 ## Overview

-This demo showcases how to build a practical AI-powered application using Dify's multimodal capabilities.
-Users can upload photos of their food, fridge contents, or pantry, and get intelligent meal planning suggestions.
+This demo showcases a **simple, creative, and minimal** AI-powered tool using Dify's multimodal capabilities.
+Users snap a photo of ingredients they have and get instant recipe suggestions.

+## Core Concept

+**One thing, done well:** Ingredients → Recipe Suggestions

 ## Features

-- **Image Analysis**: Upload photos of food/fridge contents
+- **📸 Simple Photo Upload**: Snap ingredients you have at home
+- **🤖 Instant Recipe Suggestions**: AI suggests what you can cook
-- **Smart Chat**: AI analyzes what you have and suggests recipes
+- **💬 Natural Chat**: Ask "What can I cook?" and get recipes
-- **Meal Planning**: Conversational meal planning for the week
-- **Nutritional Insights**: Get health recommendations based on your food
-- **Shopping Lists**: Generate shopping lists from meal plans
+- **⚡ Fast & Focused**: No complex meal planning, just recipe ideas

 ## User Flow

-1. User uploads photo of their fridge/pantry/food
+1. **📸 Snap Ingredients**: User takes photo of ingredients they have
-2. AI analyzes the image and identifies available ingredients
-3. User chats with AI to plan meals: "What can I make with these ingredients?"
+2. **💬 Ask Simple Question**: "What can I cook with these ingredients?"
-4. AI suggests recipes and creates a meal plan
+3. **🍳 Get Recipe**: AI suggests recipes with step-by-step instructions
-5. User can ask follow-up questions: "Make it healthier" or "Add more protein"
+4. **🔄 Ask Follow-ups**: "Make it simpler" or "Add more protein"
-6. AI generates shopping list for missing ingredients

 ## Technical Implementation

 - **Page**: `/demos/recipe-analyzer`
 - **Dify Features Used**:
   - File upload (image analysis)
-  - Chat with context
+  - Chat with image context
-  - Conversation management
-  - Suggested questions
+  - Simple conversation flow
-- **UI Components**: Reuses existing chat, file upload, and conversation components
+- **UI Components**: Minimal, focused interface

 ## Setup Instructions

 1. Follow the [Dify Setup Guide](./dify-setup.md) to configure your Dify application
 2. Ensure your environment variables are properly configured
-3. Run the demo and start uploading food images!
+3. Run the demo and start snapping ingredient photos!

 ## Demo URL